ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 1. (Recommended) Request ID, an universally unique identifier (UUID) of the transaction
 2. MultiversX or Stellar coin identity
 3. Data to sign
-4. Derivation path of the key requested to sign the request
+4. Derivation path of the key requested to sign the request along with the master fingerprint to identify the wallet
 5. Transaction to sign
-6. (Recommended) Master fingerprint of the master public key
-7. (Recommended) Origin to indicate the wallet name
+6. (Recommended) Origin to indicate the wallet name

 The offline signer responds to the request with the signature containing the following fields: